bfg100k/Viomi-S9-HA-Integration/README.md

 ### Monitor and control the robot vacuum from my Google Nest Hub
-For the non-tech-savy members of the household, they can access the same UI on the Google Nest Hub instead of the default basic vacuum UI.
+For the non-tech-savvy members of the household, they can access the same UI on the Google Nest Hub instead of the default basic vacuum UI.
 I have also created an automation helper that will show the vacuum dashboard on the Nest Hub (if its not playing other media) every time a cleaning job starts so we can monitor the cleaning process.

 <img src="https://github.com/bfg100k/Viomi-S9-HA-Integration/assets/2188087/c019eafb-a7f8-42a4-8387-c9bcad8110c5" width="50%">